 Both have their own set of advantages and disadvantages, so the differences are largely determined by the different reasons for choosing them.
 But generally speaking, the differences in the effects of Light and Dark Roast Coffee is more dramatic.
 One main reason to choose the Light Roast is that it tends to be the lowest in caffeine.
 It also has less in terms of natural oils and bitter, fruity flavors.
 But the big difference here is the level of aroma that the Light Roast has, which gives it a milder and mellower flavor.

 More Differences With Light Roast vs Dark Roast

 Another difference between Light and Dark Roast is the level of body and texture.
 A lighter roasted coffee will always have a milder and softer body.
 Whereas Dark Roast Coffee tends to have a higher body and the body tends to be more intense, the Dark Roast has stronger acidity and more aroma.

 This is very true of Colombian and Arabica coffees.
 The two types of Arabica coffee have different levels of aroma and taste and therefore will not mix well.
 The Colombian and the South American coffees will give you a nice body with more aromatic qualities.

 For those with an allergy to coffee, it is best to stick with the Light Roast Coffee.
-However, for those who like the coffee flavours to linger longer, the Dark Roast is the way to go.
-This is because it is darker in colour, giving the coffee’s more robust and distinctive flavours.
+However, for those who like the coffee flavors to linger longer, the Dark Roast is the way to go.
+This is because it is darker in color, giving the coffee’s more robust and distinctive flavors.
 Overall, both varieties of roast do well for any coffee lover.

-The reason behind this is that boiling the water extraction produces a concentrated flavour that is easy to control.
-Steaming, on the other hand, allows the flavour to be more of a natural coffee flavour rather than concentrated.
-Of course, this is for those that are fine with the darker-coloured coffees, since they can live with the taste.
+The reason behind this is that boiling the water extraction produces a concentrated flavor that is easy to control.
+Steaming, on the other hand, allows the flavor to be more of a natural coffee flavour rather than concentrated.
+Of course, this is for those that are fine with the darker-colored coffees, since they can live with the taste.